Home / Board Games / Trivial Pursuit

 How to make a game of Trivial Pursuit faster?

 You can decide that players can aim for the final hexagon hub question with fewer than six wedges, for example, five or four.
+Alternatively, you can play a mini card pack version for fast, easy gameplay.

 What if you land on a color you already collected?